 - At least one person takes an overt action to carry out the conspiracy following the agreement

-Federal Crimes and Conspiracy
+Federal Crimes and Organizing to Commit a Crime

 Conspiracy is a separate criminal offense than the underlying federal crime that the individuals involved were conspiring to commit.
 As a result, a conspiracy charge almost always accompanies another federal criminal charge.
-As a conspiracy attorney in Charleston may note, the individuals facing these charges may face separate penalties for each of the distinct criminal charges.
+As a Charleston conspiracy attorney may note, the individuals facing these charges may face separate penalties for each of the distinct criminal charges.

 In addition to the general conspiracy statutes, federal law contains other conspiracy statutes that are specific to certain criminal offenses and explicitly include conspiracy as a prohibited action.
 Under 18 U.S.C. § 1201, for instance, it is a crime to conspire to commit kidnapping and transport alleged victims across state lines.
 Likewise, under 21 U.S.C. § 846, it is illegal to conspire to manufacture, distribute, or possess with intent to distribute controlled substances.